koczadly/csgo-gsi/README.md

 A Java library for retrieving real-time game information and statistics from *Counter-Strike: Global Offensive* using the built-in game state integration service.

-This project is in active development, and will receive updates as changes are made to the game and it's state schema.

 ## Features
-This library provides simple access to 3 main features:
+This library provides access to 3 main features:
-- Automated location of the game directory
+- Automated location of the game's installation directory
 - The creation and deletion of game state service configurations
 - A server which listens for updates and parses the game state data